Chiptunes/weepong/README.md

 weePong
 =======

-Pong remake for the web OS weeZeel maded with HTML5, canvas, and weeZeel API.
+Pong remake for the web OS weeZeel made with HTML5, canvas, and weeZeel API.

 Includes